New York City transit fares: Station agents

 The MTA had tried to reduce station agent positions since full MetroCard vending machine (MVM) deployment in 1997.
 Agents, whose primary responsibility was selling tokens, now sell MetroCards.
-However, AFC eliminated long token booth queues, so fewer clerks were needed.
+However, AFC eliminated long token-booth queues, so fewer clerks were needed.
 Passengers now interact with agents only for requests like mutilated farecards, concessionary fares, or travel directions.
 Clerks were not cross-trained for AFC maintenance; that function was assigned to turnstile maintainers.
 The MTA determined that each station required only one full-time booth, serving dominant (or both) travel directions.
 Some booths were removed altogether because it was felt that MVMs would be sufficient.

 Some thought the station destaffing plan would lead to potential evasion increases, and consequently more general crime.
-The original FATF (1988–1997) was reconvened in 2009 to review trends and coordinate mitigation strategies between MTA and New York City Police Department (NYPD)’s Transit Bureau.
+The original FATF (1988–1997) was reconvened in 2009 to review trends and coordinate mitigation strategies between MTA and New York City Police Department (NYPD)'s Transit Bureau.
 Further confusing the issue, agents themselves historically provided evasion counts in their normal course of duty.

 Decision to eliminate agents turned out controversial with both riding public and elected officials.
-Representatives were concerned about constituents’ jobs, whereas riders were concerned about susceptibility to crime.
+Representatives were concerned about constituents' jobs, whereas riders were concerned about susceptibility to crime.

-A 2004 compromise converted low-volume booths to high-wheels, high-volume booths to part-time entrances called “kiosks” (51) staffed by Station Customer Assistants (SCAs).
-Affectionately called “burgundy jackets”, SCAs do not sell farecards, instead they walk around solving customers issues, including fare machine usage.
+A 2004 compromise converted low-volume booths to high-wheel, high-volume booths to part-time entrances called "kiosks" (51) staffed by Station Customer Assistants (SCAs).
+Affectionately called "burgundy jackets", SCAs do not sell farecards, instead they walk around solving customers issues, including fare machine usage.

 Agents' presence in the stations is disputed.
-A civil suit concerning the 2005 sexual assault at 21st Street station, which occurred despite the alarm having been raised by the agent.
+A civil suit concerning the 2005 sexual assault at the 21st Street and Jackson Avenue station, which occurred despite the alarm having been raised by the agent.
 However, an agent saved a life in Cathedral Parkway–110th Street in 2010.

 The 2009 fiscal crisis necessitated more agent reductions, leaving only one 24-hour booth per station complex.
 Planned attrition program was converted to layoffs when fiscal situation deteriorated further in 2010.